Film censorship in the Republic of Ireland: Approach

 During the early and mid-20th century, the original Film Censors Office heavily cut films and videos for rental release, or placed high age ratings on them.
 Figures released by the Film Censors Office state that 2,500 films received theatrical performance bans, and over 11,000 films were cut, between the 1920s and 1980s.
 Films previously banned in Ireland have included Scarface (1932), A Clockwork Orange (1971), and Monty Python's Life of Brian (1979).

-Since the release of Michael Collins in 1996, which was initially rated PG despite its depictions of strong violence, the censor's office has generally applied age ratings and has not requested cuts to films.
-Former head censor Sheamus Smith (who held the position between 1986 and 2002) banned several but never cut them as his predecessors did, despite frequent requests from distributors to secure lower certificates and wider audiences.
+Since the release of Michael Collins in 1996, which was rated PG in cinemas despite its depictions of "explicit cruelty", the censor's office has generally applied age ratings and has not requested cuts to films.
+Former head censor Sheamus Smith (who held the position between 1986 and 2002) banned several but rarely cut them as his predecessors did, despite frequent requests from distributors to secure lower certificates and wider audiences.
 Smith wasn't fond of his official 'Film Censor' title as he felt that the term was emotive and implied someone who "butchers or bans movies".
 Smith believed that a director's vision should remain intact regardless of the certificate and that "it's an arrogance for a censor or classifier to be cutting up and changing it".

 Current director Ger Connolly follows the same policy, although one instance of cutting involving previous censor John Kelleher exists, regarding Korean horror film The Isle.
 He didn't force censorship upon the film's distributor, but didn't immediately grant a certificate after viewing it on 8 September (just two days before its original release date) and "drew attention to scenes of sexual violence and explicit self-mutilation that were causing us concern".
 He gave them two options – either they could resubmit it for a second viewing/re-assessment or submit a censored version to secure a certificate.
 The distributor, Tartan, went with the latter, removing 3m 15s on top of 1m 50s already removed by the BBFC showing animal cruelty, specifically shots of a drowning bird and mutilated fish, which earned them an 18 certificate on 29 September – the changes weren't legally required but sped up the release process.